top of page

 • Can the fish be traced back to the boat they came from?

-• Traceability back to the boat is key to verifying all of the other sustainability and ethical claims.
+• Traceability back to the boat is critical to verifying all other sustainability and ethical claims.

 • Are the fisherman well compensated for their work?